-If you are unable to find a lab to process your samples after contacting after Texas A & M, and the other labs listed in Appendix B, you may contact Dr. Craig Webb for assistance.
+If you are unable to find a lab to process your samples after contacting the labs in Appendix B, you may contact Dr. Craig Webb for assistance.
 However, he should only be contacted as a last resort for phytoplasma screening: